 Brazil ratified the World Trade Organization’s Trade Facilitation Agreement in 2016 and has been working to introduce risk management into its trade operations, particularly amongst partner government agencies, such as INMETRO, present at its ports of entry.

-Philippe Isler, Director of the Global Alliance for Trade Facilitation, said: “We know that throughout the global trading system governments and businesses face many of the same issues, which is why learning from each other is so instructive.”
+Philippe Isler, the Alliance’s Director, said: “We know that throughout the global trading system governments and businesses face many of the same issues, which is why learning from each other is so instructive.”

 “The introduction of modern risk management techniques at INMETRO alongside an upgraded IT system will allow officials to focus on high-risk shipments, reducing the average time taken to issue licenses.
 At the same time, the reforms will increase transparency and predictability for compliant traders.